 - Notes 1.
-Connect the CLK pin to the X1 pin, and separate it from the on-board resonator when the system clock is supplied from the dedicated flash programmer.
-Do not connect to the CLK pin when the clock of the on-board resonator is used. - 2.
-When using UART with Flashpro III, the clock of the resonator connected to the X1 pin must be used, so do not connect the CLK pin.
+When the system clock is supplied from the dedicated flash programmer, connect the CLK pin with X1 pin and disconnect the on-board resonator.
+When using the clock of the on-board resonator, do not connect the CLK pin. - 2.
+When using UART with Flashpro III, the clock of the resonator connected to the X1 pin must be used, do not connect the CLK pin.

-Caution The VDD pin, if already connected to the power supply, must be connected to the VDD pin of the dedicated flash programmer.
-Before using the power supply connected to the VDD pin, supply voltage before starting programming.
+Caution The V{DD} pin, if already connected to the power supply, must be connected to the VDD pin of the dedicated flash programmer.
+Before using the power supply connected to the V{DD} pin, supply voltage before starting programming.

-If Flashpro III (part no. FL-PR3, PG-FP3)/Flashpro IV (part no. FL-PR4, PG-FP4) is used as a dedicated flash programmer, the following signals are generated for the $\mu$ PD78F9478 and 78F9479.
+If Flashpro III/Flashpro IV is used as a dedicated flash programmer, the following signals are generated for the μ PD78F9488 and 78F9489.
 For details, refer to the manual of Flashpro III/Flashpro IV.